ethantw/fibrio/README.md

 </body>
 </html>
 ```
 Fibrio is preset to work perfectly with HTML5-structured markups.
-As you can see from the demo, some elements are either ignored or considered as context boundaries by default, which you can customise according to your own needs.
+As you can see from the demo, some elements are either ignored or considered as self-contained context during text-processing, which you can customise according to your own needs.

 ## Development
 - Install dependencies `npm install`